rajkiran-v/rajkiran-v.github.io/_contributions/index.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 ---

-# In love with art of "Scientific Communication"

 I can never forget my first introduction to the beauty of scientific writing.
 I had submitted a half-cooked, four-page conference paper, thinking it was a masterpiece, until my professor corrected and reshaped it into a form I could barely recognize.
 I was particularly amazed at how the results and discussion sections were revised—I had completely skipped the latter, ignorant of its necessity.
 Ever since, I have fallen in love with the art of scientific communication.
 With each new article, I would use wonderfully written papers as benchmarks and sources of inspiration, striving to improve compared to my earlier works.